DSSG-paratransit/main_repo/README.md

 # Access_Analysis_Project folder:

-The `Scripts` directory contains various scripts in Python and R, which help do different analyses of the data.
-The `notebooks` folder contains Python notebooks of various analyses while the `reports` directory contains the .Rmd code to create reports and reports in .html format.
+The `scripts` directory contains various scripts in Python and R for different analyses of the data such as calculate rider cost per boarding and trip deadhead time.
+The `notebooks` folder contains Python notebooks of analyses that incorporate functions found in `scripts`.
+The `reports` directory contains the .Rmd code to create reports and .html output.

 Place all relevant data .csv files in the `data` directory to have easy access to it.

 # System_Recovery folder:
 - Contains all files related to our system recovery algorithm
-- The main file calls functions from the other files to run our algorithm
+- `run.py` calls the core algorithm functions and starts a web application to re-route buses or individuals

 # What our algorithm does:
 - Takes real time data